RecipesVideos

 Preparation:

-Preheat steamer on high.
+Preheat the steamer on high.

-Wash your potato, sweet potato, and carrots.
+Scrub your potato, sweet potato, and carrots.
 Peel the root vegetables and give them another rinse.
-Cut the potato and sweet potato into one inch cubes.
-Slice your carrots into one inch pieces.
-Put your vegetables into the steamer and reduce the heat to medium.
-Steam for about 20 minutes or until all the vegetables can easily be pierced with a fork.
+Cut the potato and sweet potato into one-inch cubes.
+Slice your carrots into one-inch pieces.

-Remove from steamer and place on a plate to cool.
-Once the vegetables are at room temperature or slightly warm, put them into a food processor and run the machine until the contents are thoroughly blended.
-The starch in the root vegetables will make it somewhat thick.
-Gradually add the breastmilk or formula and run the food processor again.
-Repeat until desired consistency is achieved.
+Remove from the steamer and place on a plate to cool.
+Once the vegetables are at room temperature or slightly warm, put them into a food processor.
+Pulse to chop and then run the machine until the contents are thoroughly blended.

 Yummy root vegetable medley puree.

-The leftovers can be kept in the freezer in meal sized portions.
-Root vegetables are hardy and can be stored in the fridge for a few days.
-If storing in the fridge, we recommend that the vegetables be stored prior to being pureed.
-Once food is pureed it begins to lose nutritional value rapidly due to the food’s exposure to air.
+Root vegetables are hardy vegetables and can be stored in the fridge in an airtight container for up to 3 days.
+If storing in the fridge, we recommend that the vegetables be stored in pieces.
+Once food is pureed, it begins to lose nutritional value rapidly due to the food’s exposure to air.
 Prepare the puree by adding the milk and blending in a mini food processor just before serving.

-0 thoughts on “Root Vegetable Medley
+0 thoughts on “Root Vegetable Medley Baby Food Recipe

 • My little ones both used to love this combination.
 Unfortunately the youngest can now sniff out a vegetable at 100 yards and flat down refuses to eat anything containing them but I can just about get away with making mash with half sweet and half normal potato (I’m about to start experimenting with soups to hide some veggies in).
 My oldest is the other way round and loves sweet potato and carrots but hates normal potatoes